 - Learn C++ and C# Programming

 Video Game Designer Salaries

-The median annual wage for game designers is $78,000, per the latest salary data from the US Bureau of Labor Statistics.
+The median annual salary for game designers is $102,000, according to the latest U.S. Bureau of Labor Statistics report.

-Top paying US cities and metropolitan areas for video game designers:
+These are the top-paying cities and metro areas for game designers:

 Video Game Designer Jobs

-Your specialized game design training and experience qualifies you for a variety of exciting job roles including:
+Your specialized game design training and experience can qualify you for a variety of exciting job roles, including:

 - Video Game Developer jobs

 - Video Game Designer jobs